-Cycle counting is a perpetual form of inventory auditing procedure, wherein a certain, smaller subset of your inventory is audited in a specified location on a specified day.
+Cycle counting is a perpetual form of inventory auditing procedure.
+To clarify, cycle counting is a way to audit a smaller subset of your inventory is audited in a specified location on a specified day.
 This happens continuously, dependent upon the amount of inventory you have in stock.
 The cycle count process could take anywhere from a week to several months.

 Physical counting, on the other hand, is a process of counting the entire inventory in a facility and correcting inaccuracies in inventory records.
 This is a much more invasive process that halts all production, unlike a cycle count which can be performed as a daily task.